opendr-eu/opendr/projects/opendr_ws/src/opendr_perception/README.md

    For viewing the output, refer to the [notes above.](#notes)

+## 2D Single Object Tracking ROS Node

+You can find the single object tracking 2D ROS node python script [here](./scripts/object_tracking_2d_siamrpn_node.py) to inspect the code and modify it as you wish to fit your needs.
+The node makes use of the toolkit's [single object tracking 2D SiamRPN tool](../../../../src/opendr/perception/object_tracking_2d/siamrpn/siamrpn_learner.py) whose documentation can be found [here](../../../../docs/reference/object-tracking-2d-siamrpn.md).

+#### Instructions for basic usage:

+1. Start the node responsible for publishing images.
+If you have a USB camera, then you can use the `usb_cam_node` as explained in the [prerequisites above](#prerequisites).

+2. You are then ready to start the single object tracking 2D node:

+    ```shell
+    rosrun opendr_perception object_tracking_2d_siamrpn_node.py
+    ```

+    The following optional arguments are available:
+   - `-h or --help`: show a help message and exit
+   - `-i or --input_rgb_image_topic INPUT_RGB_IMAGE_TOPIC` : listen to RGB images on this topic (default=`/usb_cam/image_raw`)
+   - `-o or --output_rgb_image_topic OUTPUT_RGB_IMAGE_TOPIC`: topic name for output annotated RGB image, `None` to stop the node from publishing on this topic (default=`/opendr/image_tracking_annotated`)
+   - `-t or --tracker_topic TRACKER_TOPIC`: topic name for tracker messages, `None` to stop the node from publishing on this topic (default=`/opendr/tracked_object`)
+   - `--device DEVICE`: Device to use, either `cpu` or `cuda`, falls back to `cpu` if GPU or CUDA is not found (default=`cuda`)

+3. Default output topics:
+   - Output images: `/opendr/image_tracking_annotated`
+   - Detection messages: `/opendr/tracked_object`

+   For viewing the output, refer to the [notes above.](#notes)

+**Notes**

+To initialize this node it is required to provide a bounding box of an object to track.
+This is achieved by initializing one of the toolkit's 2D object detectors (YOLOv3) and running object detection once on the input.
+Afterwards, **the detected bounding box that is closest to the center of the image** is used to initialize the tracker.
+Feel free to modify the node to initialize it in a different way that matches your use case.

 ### 2D Object Tracking ROS Nodes

 For 2D object tracking, there two ROS nodes provided, one using Deep Sort and one using FairMOT which use either pretrained models, or custom trained models.